axtend/axtend/axtend-types-bundle/README.md

 `typesBundlePre900` is of type OverrideBundleType to associate runtime names with correct definitions.

-`moonbeamDefinitions` is of types OverrideBundleDefinition and returns a different set of types for each runtime version.
+`axtendDefinitions` is of types OverrideBundleDefinition and returns a different set of types for each runtime version.

 ## Print Types